BornAgainCoder7/schema-generator/README.md

 Bread of Life Schema JSON-LD Generator

-A lightweight tool for generating structured data that Google actually understands — all without touching a framework.
+A lightweight tool for generating structured data that Google actually understands, all without touching a framework.

 Built with pure vanilla JavaScript, modern CSS, and the same Spirit that raised Christ from the dead (Romans 8:11).